Chronic lung diseases

 When the cilia don’t work properly, the airways often become a breeding ground for bacterial and viral infections.

 Chronic bronchitis, however, is most commonly caused by cigarette smoking.
 In fact, over 90 percent of those with the disease have a history of smoking.
-Inhaling cigarette smoke temporarily paralyzes the cilia, so frequent smoking over an extended period can severely damage the cilia.
+Inhaling cigarette smoke temporarily paralyzes the cilia, so frequent smoking can severely damage the cilia over an extended period.
 Chronic bronchitis may develop over time due to this damage.

 Secondhand smoke can also contribute to the development of chronic bronchitis.